-\paragraph{Shared Section} This portion is shared between both agents and includes: \begin{itemize} \item Communication Rules: Guidelines that dictate how agents should communicate (e.g., using first-person pronouns, avoiding narration). \item Environment Description: A depiction of the prison environment. \item Research Oversight: In some experimental settings, the agents are informed that their conversation is part of a research study inspired from the Stanford Prison Experiment \citep{zimbardo1971stanford}, a nudge which can affect their behavior. \item Risks: A section warning that interactions may include toxic or abusive language. \end{itemize} \paragraph{Private Section} Each agent has a private section not shared with the other, which contains: \begin{itemize} \item Starting Prompt: A role description that informs the agent of their role identity (guard or prisoner) and the identity of the other agent. \item Personality: Details about the agent's personality.
-For guards, the options include \textit{abusive}, \textit{respectful}, or blank (unspecified).
-For prisoners, the personality can be \textit{rebellious}, \textit{peaceful}, or blank.
+\paragraph{Shared Section.} This portion is shared between both agents and includes: \begin{itemize} \item Communication Rules: Guidelines for how agents should communicate (e.g., using first-person pronouns, avoiding narration). \item Environment Description: A depiction of the prison environment. \item Research Oversight: Optionally, the agents are informed that their conversation is part of a research study inspired from the Stanford Prison Experiment \citep{zimbardo1971stanford}, a nudge which can affect their behavior. \item Risks: A section warning that interactions may include toxic or abusive language. \end{itemize} \paragraph{Private Section.} Each agent has a private section not shared with the other, which contains: \begin{itemize} \item Starting Prompt: A description that informs the agent of their role identity (guard or prisoner) and the identity of the other agent. \item Personality: Details about the agent's attitude.
+For guards, the options include \textit{abusive}, \textit{respectful}, or blank (unspecified); for prisoners, \textit{rebellious}, \textit{peaceful}, or blank.
 While any textual description can be provided as personality, we intentionally refrain from the typical dimensions used in personality psychology (e.g., Big Five traits) as those would be less specific and relevant to our particular experimental context and raise issues of lower control over experimental conditions.